Haiku competition

 a leaking water pipe stopped

-Award credits: Honourable Mention, 14th Mainichi Haiku Contest (2010)magnolia moon
+Award credits: Honourable Mention, 14th Mainichi Haiku Contest (2010)

 Fukushima needs petals